5th Dáil: Composition of the 5th Dáil

-The 3rd executive was formed by Cumann na nGaedheal with support from the Farmers' Party.
-Labour was the official opposition until Fianna Fail took their seats.
+The 3rd executive council was formed by Cumann na nGaedheal with support from the Farmers' Party.

-Graphical representation

-This is a graphical comparison of party strengths in the 5th Dáil from June 1927.
-This was not the official seating plan.
+In line with its policy of abstentionism, the Sinn Féin TDs did not take their seats.
+Fianna Fáil also had a policy of abstentionism and their TDs did not take their seats when the Dáil met, but in August 1927, they abandoned the policy, signing the Oath of Allegiance, and took their seats, leading the executive council to lose its functional majority.
+Labour led the opposition until Fianna Fáil took their seats.

 Ceann Comhairle

-On 23 June 1927, Michael Hayes (CnaG), who had been Ceann Comhairle since 1922, was proposed by W. T. Cosgrave and seconded by Thomas Johnson for the position, and was approved without a vote.
-On 1 July 1927, James Dolan (CnaG) was proposed by Eamonn Duggan as Leas-Cheann Comhairle.
+On 23 June 1927, Michael Hayes (CnaG), who had been Ceann Comhairle since September 1922, was proposed by W. T. Cosgrave (CnaG) and seconded by Thomas Johnson (Lab) for the position, and was approved without a vote.
+On 1 July 1927, James Dolan (CnaG) was proposed by Eamonn Duggan (CnaG) as Leas-Cheann Comhairle.
 He was approved by a vote of 54 to 20.

 TDs by constituency

 The list of the 153 TDs elected, is given in alphabetical order by Dáil constituency.